-Property tax payments are due July 31 of each year.
-Tax and assessment notifications are mailed out in April/May each year.
+Property tax payments are due June 30 of each year.
+Assessment Notices are mailed by mid-March and Property Tax Notices are mailed by the end of April each year.
 The due date is specified on the tax notices and is also advertised for two weeks in the local newspaper (Westlock News).

 - The Town of Westlock offers a pre-authorized payment program to those taxpayers, residential and commercial, who wish to pay their taxes on a monthly basis.
 Many people find it difficult to make a single payment that comes due once a year.
 Monthly installments break your property tax into smaller amounts, which make it easier to budget for.

-To join, simply complete the application form, attach a VOID cheque and send or deliver to the Town of Westlock.
-Citizens can enroll or cancel at any time of the year for no penalty or fee.
+- To join, simply complete the application form, attach a VOID cheque and send or deliver to the Town of Westlock.

 You may withdraw from the plan at any time by simply notifying the Town in writing of your intention at least two weeks before the next payment date.